bep/poormanscdn/README.md

 - Caching: Least-Recently-Used files are evicted when the cache is full
 - URL signing: protect your downloads through URL signing and link expiration
 - Streaming: if a file is not in the cache, the file is streamed from S3 to the client while being cached so that large files can be download immediately
-- Realtime stats: call http://poormanscdnhost/cacheStats to get realtime stats on transfer and cache size
+- Realtime stats: call http://poormanscdnhost/cacheStats with signed request to get realtime stats on transfer and cache size
 - Referer control: only allow signed downloads for users coming from your site
 - Host control: only allow signed downloads from a specific IP address